Pirate FlagPirates and PrivateersPirate Flag

 Daughter of the Pirate King

-By Tricia Levenseller
+by Tricia Levenseller

-Feiwell and Friends, February 2017, ISBN 978-1-250-09596-1, US $17.99 / CAN $24.99
+Feiwell and Friends, 2017, ISBN 978-1-250-09596-1, US $17.99 / CAN $24.99

-Pretending to be someone she’s not and hiding skills that could free her are difficult for Alosa, but to succeed in her mission, she has no other choice.
+Pretending to be someone she’s not and hiding skills that can free her are difficult for Alosa, but to succeed in her mission, she has no other choice.
 She just can’t make her capture seem too easy for Captain Draxen and the rest of the pirates of Night Farer.
 She also wants to make certain her crew gets away unharmed . . . well, at least the three she trusts who are true members of her real crew.
-Her father handpicked the rest from among the debtors, thieves, and disobeyers who come to his attention.
+Her father handpicks the rest from among the debtors, thieves, and disobeyers who come to his attention.

 Once he boards her ship, Draxen reveals that he knows exactly who she is: Princess Alosa, daughter of Kalligan, the Pirate King.
 When she attempts to negotiate her surrender, a battle of wits ensues.
-An accord is finally reached, but not without shedding blood, and his crew puts her crew in longboats and tells them it will take them 2 ½ days to reach the nearest port.
-Once there they are to deliver his ransom note to the Pirate King.
+An accord is finally reached, but not without shedding blood, and his crew puts her crew in longboats and tells them it will take them 2½ days to reach the nearest port.
+Once there, they are to deliver his ransom note to the Pirate King.
 Then Draxen sinks their ship.

 Furious at losing face in front of his men, Draxen threatens Alosa before locking her in a cell.
 Getting out isn’t a problem; she’s quit adept at picking locks and well-trained by her father, but sneaking out must wait until the pirates are asleep.
 Only then will it be a tad safer to search Night Farer to complete her mission.

 Having been raised by a vicious father, Riden has seen the crueler side of life.
 He doesn’t want to see Alosa hurt, but he’s not against allowing others to hurt her if she fails to answer his questions.
 Almost from the start, she recognizes Riden feels responsible for some situation.
 She just doesn’t know what or why.
-But she does understand that all he truly wants is to be loved and accepted.
+She does understand that all he truly wants is to be loved and accepted.

 Riden has a special skill, one that allows him to elicit information without others knowing this is what he’s doing.
 His technique differs from usual interrogations, and Alosa enjoys their cat-and-mouse game.
 Until she realizes she has shared some secrets, such as her willingness to do whatever her father asks just to please him.
 Riden also senses Alosa keeps a more important secret . . . but it’s one she can’t afford to reveal to him or anyone else.